 - Experience and knowledge

 - Quality of material

-If the project is less than $35,000 or you need the money quickly, a personal loan may make sense, as you can secure a competitive rate for the exact amount of money you require.
+If the total cost is less than $35,000 or you need the money quickly, a personal loan may make sense because you can secure a competitive rate for the exact amount of money you need.
 Best yet, most people get a decision the same day and funds can be sent as soon as the next business day after acceptance.

 The benefits of personal loans for roof financing